 Start your day with a smile.
 Yes, I know you have a ton of assignments to complete, but smile.
 Wake up five minutes early and do something you like.
 It can be a small thing such as sipping coffee in silence, or talking to a loved one.
 Start your day on a positive note and see the difference it makes.
 Why?
 When you are happy, your brain releases a chemical called dopamine.
 The dopamine controls the brain’s reward center, motivating you to seek out your goals.
 This helps to increase productivity in the workplace, kicking your brain into high gear.
 Get rid of all the people who suck out positivity.
 You don’t need these stressors in life.

 Image source: pixabay.com

 Make a list of tasks and rate it according to importance.
-Is that client waiting to hear from you since a couple of days now?
+Is that client waiting to hear from you for a couple of days now?
 Do it today.
 Prioritize on the basis of ROI – return on investment.
 Learn how to use time more efficiently; it is not as difficult as it sounds.
 Take out your cell phone, open Calendar and make a daily (or weekly, if you are the one to plan ahead) checklist.
-Having a goal list will make you more organised and you will know what you need to do, in order of importance.
+Having a goal list will make you more organized and you will know what you need to do, in order of importance.
 Check off the tasks that you complete and I promise, you will feel more accomplished as you check off each task.
-A big confidence boost to increase productivity in the workplace, if you ask me!
+A big confidence boost to increase productivity in the workplace if you ask me!

 Image source: pixabay.com